lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 <img width="250" src="../../Powerboard/Images/PowerboardCAD.png">

+**[Here](../../Powerboard/Powerboard_Activity/FeedbackSummaryFromReviews.md) is a summary of the feedback we gave during the one-on-one power board reviews.**

 ### Step 0: Make a few modifications to your schematic

 #### Switch the pin numbers on the barrel jack symbol